 You can expect to pay an average of $300-500 per square or $3-5 per square foot for metal roofing shingles alone.
-The total installation cost is around $7-9 per sq.ft. on a typical roof.
-Thus, if you have a 1,600 sq.ft. roof on a one-storie ranch/cape style home, your total cost will be $11,200-14,000.
+Including labor charges, you can expect to spend around $7-9 per sq.ft. on a typical roof.
+Thus, if you have a 1,600 sq.ft. roof on a one-storie ranch/cape style home, your total will be $11,200-14,000.
 This estimate includes tear-off, as well as dump fees.

-Its important to note that pricing will vary depending on whether you want aluminum or steel shingles.
+Its important to note that pricing will vary depending on the type of metal you want.
 Aluminum is a premium material, priced at about $4 per sq.ft.
-It’s important to know that aluminum shingles are installed very rarely, and few manufacturers offer them.
+Aluminum shingles are actually installed very rarely, and few manufacturers offer them.
 As a result, you will have less color and style options.

-Steel roofs are most commonly installed.
+Steel roofs are the most common.
 They cost less than aluminum, about $3.00 per square foot You will have a lot more style and color options, and there are many manufacturers to choose from.

 Additionally, you will see a difference in price, depending on the color you want.
 Standard metal colors can be as low as $2.65/sq.ft, while premium, or two-tone colors start out at about $3.75/sq.ft. and can go up to $4.75/sq.ft.

 On average, homeowners spend $3-5+ per square foot on the cost of installation for a metal roof, depending on the size and complexity of the job.
 When it comes to labor, there will be a lot of regional and local variations in contractor’s rates.
 For example, if you live in New York City, you may pay 12-18% more for the same install than someone who lives in Houston, Texas.

 If your roof is more complex; has dormers, skylights, slope changes, hips, etc and is on a two or more storie home, a contractor will charge 15-30% more for labor.

 It is best to contact 3-4 roofers in your area to get an accurate estimate.